 Rule 10b5-2 clarifies how the misappropriation theory applies to certain non-business relationships.
 This rule provides that a person receiving confidential information under circumstances specified in the rule would owe a duty of trust or confidence and thus could be liable under the misappropriation theory.

 Insider trading carries severe civil and criminal penalties.
 If you are contacted by a regulatory agency regarding trades that you made, you should contact a securities attorney before speaking to the regulators.
-For more information about the defense of insider trading allegations, contact Mark Astarita of Sallah Astarita & Cox, at firstname.lastname@example.org.
-For more general information regarding insider trading and the SEC’s views of it, read Insider Trading -A U.S. Perspective.
+For more information about the defense of insider trading allegations, contact Mark Astarita of Sallah Astarita & Cox at firstname.lastname@example.org.
+Mark and his partners have represented targets in dozens of insider trading investigations and proceedings.

 Mark J. Astarita, Esq. is a securities lawyer who represents investors, financial professionals and firms in litigation, arbitration and regulatory matters across the country.
 He is a partner in the national securities law firm of Sallah Astarita & Cox, LLC and can be reached by email at email@example.com or by phone at 212-509-6544.

 Follow us on Twitter, Facebook and The Securities Law Blog .